-Jay P. Leupp, partner and co-founder of the Adviser, has served as a portfolio manager of the Fund, the Predecessor Portfolio and the Predecessor Fund since inception.
+Jay P. Leupp, partner and co-founder of the Adviser, is the senior portfolio manager of the Fund.
+He is responsible for the final decision making on all Fund investments.
+He has served as a portfolio manager of the Fund, the Predecessor Portfolio and the Predecessor Fund since inception.
 Previously, Mr. Leupp was a Senior Portfolio Manager on Lazard Asset Management's Global Real Estate Securities team from 2011 to 2020.
 Prior to joining Lazard in 2011, Mr. Leupp was the President and Chief Executive Officer ("CEO") of Grubb & Ellis Alesco Global Advisors and served as a Senior Portfolio Manager.
 Prior to founding the Adviser, Mr. Leupp served as Managing Director of Real Estate Equity Research at RBC Capital Markets ("RBC") from 2002 to 2006.
 Prior to joining RBC in 2002, Mr. Leupp served as Managing Director of Real Estate Equity Research at Robertson Stephens & Co., Inc..
 Mr. Leupp holds a bachelor's degree in accounting from Santa Clara University and an MBA from Harvard University.
 Mr. Leupp is a member of the Board of Directors of Chaminade College Prepatory (Los Angeles), a member of the Board of Directors of G.W.
 Williams Company and a member of the Board of Directors of Healthcare Trust of America.
 He is also a member of the Santa Clara University Board of Regents and Policy Board Member of the Fisher Center for Real Estate and Urban Economics at the Haas School of Business, University of California, Berkeley.